GeekyAnts/nativebase-docs/docs/3.2.x/customizing-components.md

 ---
-id: customizingComponents
+id: customizing-components
-title: Customising Components
+title: Customizing Components
 ---

 Theme customisation is at the heart of NativeBase.
 Using NativeBase's `extendTheme` function, we can customise components.